asaduzzamananik/ClickFix_Social_Engineering_in_Action_Detect_Quasar_RAT_with_YARA_Forge_Suricata_and_Wazuh/README.md

 **key Goals:**

-  - Simulate a phishing attack using a Cloudflare CAPTCHA-themed page hosted on a Kali Linux server.
-  - Trick the victim into pasting a malicious Windows Run command that downloads a .cmd-based Quasar RAT payload.
-  - Execute the payload silently on the Windows 10 victim machine.
+  - Demonstrate the full kill chain: from phishing delivery to post-exploitation activity using a simulated fake CAPTCHA.
+  - Deliver and execute Quasar RAT through a deceptive command copied via the fake web page.
-  - Monitor malware behavior using tools like System Informer, FakeNet-NG, and PE-sieve on the victim system.
+  - Monitor malware behavior using tools like System Informer, FakeNet-NG.

-  - Create and test a custom YARA rule to statically detect the malicious script or in-memory payload.
+Detect Quasar RAT through:
+  - **Custom YARA** rules (via YARA Forge).
+  - **Suricata IDS** custom rule set.
-  - **Wazuh Agent + Sysmon** (for host-based telemetry & behavioral alerts)
+  - **Wazuh + Sysmon** for endpoint detection and behavioral analytics.

+  - **Forward Suricata logs** from Windows to a Logstash-enabled SIEM using Filebeat, enabling real-time alerting and dashboard integration.

 ---

 ## Background Theory